Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

     c)  Provide candidates with exam syllabuses for entrance exams;
     d)  Organize candidates to take the exam according to assigned responsibilities;
-    d) The selection, decision to recognize or request Hanoi National University to decide to recognize students is carried out according to the task hierarchy of Hanoi National University.
+    đ) The selection, decision to recognize or request Hanoi National University to decide to recognize students is carried out according to the task hierarchy of Hanoi National University.